-6 Vision
+7 Vision

-Our koroua/older residents are loving life, valued, connected, active, independent and contributing members of our community.
+Our kaumātua/older residents lead valued, connected and fulfilling lives.

-7 VALUES/PRINCIPLES GUIDING THE STRATEGY
+8 VALUES/PRINCIPLES GUIDING THE STRATEGY

-In order for the Positive Ageing Strategy to be successful, the following underpinning principles have been identified through research and consultation:
+In order for the Positive Ageing Strategy to be achieve positive outcomes for older people, the following underpinning principles have been identified through research and consultation:

-7.1 A POSITIVE NARRATIVE
+8.1 A POSITIVE NARRATIVE

 Growing old is a gift and a privilege denied to many.
 While it comes with new challenges, there are also many opportunities to be celebrated and embraced.
-The Wairarapa community strongly voiced a desire for councils to ensure positive images and narratives of our older people.
+The Wairarapa community strongly voiced a desire for councils to ensure positive images and narratives of our older people wherever they are represented.

-7.2 WORK TOGETHER TO BUILD ON WHAT ALREADY EXISTS
+8.2 WORK TOGETHER TO BUILD ON WHAT ALREADY EXISTS

-The three District Councils have chosen to work together on this strategy in the knowledge that this will give the greatest benefit for older people in the Wairarapa.
+The three Wairarapa District Councils have chosen to work together on this Strategy in the knowledge that this will give the greatest benefit for older people in the Wairarapa.
 There are also a large number for services and facilities that enable older people to live fulfilling lives.
 Working collaboratively will enable us all to achieve more for older people.

-7.3 Ensure equity
+8.3 Ensure equity

 Many older people in the Wairarapa enjoy lives that already reflect the Positive Ageing Strategy vision.
-There are also some who do not, and targeted actions will be required to ensure equity of outcome.
+There are others who do not.
+Targeted actions will be required to ensure equity of outcome for all Wairarapa older people in particular for people with inequities related to income, health, rural locations and ethnic inequities.